Working in Japan: How to Get a Job in Japan in 2020

-The first thing is to make sure that you have a clear idea of the kind of job you are looking for, the income you expect to make, the area you’d like to live in, and the time you’d like to start.
+The first thing is to make sure that you have a clear idea of the kind of job you are looking for, the income you expect to make, the area you’d like to live in, and the time you’d like to start working in Japan.
 Having these in mind will help your consultant at LJC help you advance the process along in a smooth way.
 Make sure that you prepare a resume, and have all the necessary documents on hand.

 Demand by Employers

-We are working only with companies that are looking beyond the short term and are willing to open their organizations up to foreigners working as career professionals in their fields.
+We only work with companies in Japan that are looking beyond the short term and are willing to open their organizations up to foreigners working as career professionals in their fields.

 - Communicating with Applicants